Transaction Operations

 Snapshot Isolation

-to start a transaction, the "snapshot" is generated only after the first read operation. - Before calling
+db.startTransaction()is called to initiate a transaction, the "snapshot" is generated only after the first read operation - Before calling

-to commit the transaction, all read and write operations are performed on the "snapshot". - After the transaction is successfully committed, the data in the "snapshot" is persisted to disk, and the relevant document data is updated.
+transaction.commit()to commit the transaction, all read and write operations are performed on the "snapshot" - After the transaction is successfully committed, the data in the "snapshot" is persisted to disk, and the relevant document data is updated

-- When a transaction modifies a document, it locks the relevant document to prevent it from being affected by other changes until the transaction completes.
+- When a transaction modifies a document, it locks the relevant documents to prevent them from being affected by other modifications until the transaction ends

-- If a transaction cannot acquire the lock for the document it attempts to modify, the transaction will abort and a write conflict will occur.
+- If a transaction fails to obtain the lock on the documents it is attempting to modify, the transaction will abort with a write conflict

 Error Handling